 He then returned to his former club Villarreal to practice with them for the remainder of the pre-season and show his fitness.
 He made his first appearance in 636 days in a friendly against Hercules.
-The club officially announced his signing on August 9, 2018.
-During the 2018-19 season, he appeared in 46 games for the club, scoring 7 goals and providing 11 assists across all competitions.
+The club officially announced its signing on August 9, 2018.
+During the 2018-19 season, he appeared in 46 games for the club, scoring seven goals and providing 11 assists across all competitions.

 On September 27, 2019, he scored his team’s second goal in a 5-1 win over Real Betis, becoming Villarreal’s all-time leading scorer with 46 goals, breaking the record previously held by Juan Roman Riquelme.
-On 19 July 2020, he made his last appearance for Villarreal, in a 4-0 league win over Eibar.
+On July 19, 2020, he made his last appearance for Villarreal in a 4-0 league win over Eibar.
 During his 2019-20 season, he made 40 appearances for the club, scoring 15 goals and providing 11 assists in all the competitions.